jazznbass/homepage/index.md

 title: "Homepage Jürgen Wilbert"
 ---

-# Hi there, I am Jürgen!
+# Hi there!

+This is my personal homepage.
 I thought it was necessary to have a center for all my web activities, a place where someone who is interested in my work can start off.

 Here it is!